How to set up your Tax Exempt account

 - Proceed to your MY ACCOUNT page and open the TAX CERTIFICATES section.

-- Click the ADD EXEMPTION button and complete the prompts to complete the online tax exemption form or upload a PDF of your existing certificate.
+- Click the ADD EXEMPTION button and follow the prompts to complete the online tax exemption form:

-- Upload option: If you choose the option to “Import your copy of this document” and upload a copy of your existing certificate, a manual validation process must take place before you are able to make a tax exempt purchase.
-(Orders shipping to CO, CT, IL and MD must use the upload option.)
+- OR upload a PDF: Within the online form is an option to upload your existing certificate ("Import your copy of this document”) .
+When using this option, a manual validation process must take place before you are able to make a tax exempt purchase.
 Your upload will be validated by the following business day and an email notification will be issued once the validation process has been completed.
 Please do not proceed with your purchase until you receive the approval notification.
 Once your certificate has been validated, it will appear in the TAX CERTIFICATES section of your MY ACCOUNT page, and you may proceed with your tax exempt order.
+Orders shipping to CO, CT, IL and MD must use the upload option.